Your cart is empty.

 Our camps are supervised by education professionals and aim to promote independent learning and socialization opportunities for your children.
 Parents are not allowed to remain in the classrooms during camp hours.
 If you feel that your child is unable to remain in camp without you, it may be best to wait a year before you send him/her to camp.

 Camp instructors review camper expectations on the first day of each camp session.
 Our expectations are as follows:

-The Museum reserves the right to send a camper home, without a refund, due to inappropriate behavior or behavior that negatively impacts the experience of other campers.
-A child may be allowed to return to camp the following day at the Camp Director's discretion.
+The Museum reserves the right to send a camper home due to inappropriate behavior without a refund.
+A child may be allowed to return to camp the following day at the Museum's discretion.

 Equal Opportunity and Accommodations for a Disability

 The University of Utah's Office of Equal Opportunity and Affirmative Action provides a process for all participants of University programs to seek reasonable accommodations for a disability.
 If you believe your child would benefit from the services offered through OEO, please contact them directly at or 801-581-8365.

 NHMU Bullying Prevention Policy

 We are committed to fostering a safe, positive, and responsive environment that is free of discrimination, violence, and bullying.
 With this in mind, NHMU has instituted a Bullying Prevention Policy.
 If camp staff becomes aware of a situation where camp expectations are not being met, affected parties will be spoken with to resolve difficulties.
 If tensions still persist, parents will be brought in and steps will be taken to ensure a quality experience is upheld.
 If things do not improve, the Camp Director has the authority to remove a child from camp, without a refund.
 Before returning for another camp, parents and their camper are required to meet with the Camp Director to review behavior expectations.